ss4ws/ss4ws.github.io/_posts/2018-08-20-VIC-script.md

 Every unit is based on a theme/topic.

-- Espace Context: dedicated to vocabulary
+#### Espace Context: dedicated to vocabulary

 This is the section of the book that I find the most difficult to teach.
 Flipping the classroom and asking students to come prepared, having studied the vocabulary of the unit at home, makes it much easier.
 How do you teach this section?
 Do you have any creative ideas?

-- Espace Roman Photo: a simulation of a real-life situation where the vocabulary and grammar of the unit are used.
+#### Espace Roman Photo: a simulation of a real-life situation where the vocabulary and grammar of the unit are used.

 This is a section that I particularly appreciate.
 From the point of view of the native speaker it seems like a slowed down audio.
 Nevertheless, this is the model of oral French we want our students to replicate.

-<mark>Tip<mark> Warm up idea: Have two students learn by heart a small section of the previous day Roman Photo and perform it in class the next day.
+<mark>Warm up idea:</mark> Have two students learn by heart a small section of the previous day Roman Photo and perform it in class the next day.
 By doing so, they will get the following benefits:
   - watch the Roman Photo again,
   - learn and repeat a few set expressions,
   - be more prepared for the oral exam.

-- Espace Culture: More vocabulary and cultural awareness.
+#### Espace Culture: More vocabulary and cultural awareness.

 Each unit has an assortment of texts related to the topic with various activities.